Culture

 Harry Potter was a big reason why Dhulipala began to explore the internet, armed with a Potter-inspired email address, a dial-up connection and plenty of free hours in a childhood spent largely alone.
 She moved between fan forums, blogs and general interest chat rooms, rarely contributing but keenly following conversations all the same.
 “I would just go see how people talk.
 It was almost as if I was living their lives.
 Like I had an invisibility cloak, where nobody could see me, but I got to see what moved them.”

 “As a creative person, if I get to question the status quo, then I must.
+For my own sake, if not for others.”

 Over the years, Dhulipala has learned to become what she describes as “an outspoken introvert”, but she’s still fascinated by other people’s voices rather than her own (“If you’re talking you’re not listening, you know?”).
 In fact, the café where we’re sitting right now is a place that the young actor often visits to casually eavesdrop.
-She gets a coffee, puts on her headphones, but, “There’s no music, I’m just listening to other people talk.
-And I just think, ‘I’m so happy I’m not a chair, I’m so glad I’m alive.”’
+She gets a coffee, and puts on her headphones, but, “There’s no music, I’m just listening to other people talk.
+And I just think, ‘I’m so happy, I’m not a chair.
+I’m so glad I’m alive.”’

 In turn, I think about how the only other person I can imagine earnestly comparing themselves to a chair is Luna Lovegood.